C1-10PPER/Crowdfunding_ETL/README.md

 # The resource folder also contants the original data files that were provided for this project
 # and include the following: contacts.xlsx and crowdfunding.xlsx
 # Renamed Repository from Project_02 to Crowdfunding_ETL.
+# The SQL portion of the project can also be located in the resource folder.
+# See the following files for the SQL portion of the project:
+# ERD_Crowdfunding_Database.png and crowdfunding_db_schema.sql